Evans (kidnapper)

-Onuamadike was arrested in Lagos during the weekend of 10–11 June 2017.
+Onwuamadike was arrested in Lagos during the weekend of 10–11 June 2017.

 Trial

-Onuamadike is undergoing trial on 52 charges of multiple murders, armed robberies, kidnappings, unlawful possession of firearms, unlawful possession of ammunition, conspiracy, among other charges.
+Onwuamadike is undergoing trial on 52 charges of multiple murders, armed robberies, kidnappings, unlawful possession of firearms, unlawful possession of ammunition, conspiracy, among other charges.
 Specifically, he is being charged of unlawful capture of Uche Okereafor in Festac area of Lagos State on 21 November 2017 and demand a ransom of $2million.
 According to the Director of Public Prosecutions, Ms. Titilayo Shitta-Bey, Onuamadike contravened sections 409 and 269 of the Criminal Laws of Lagos State 2011.
 As of March 2021, his trial was still pending.

 Conviction

 On Friday, February 25, 2022, the Lagos state high court found Evans and two others guilty of kidnapping and conspiracy.
 In the ruling, the trial judge claimed "He showed no remorse in the dock and tried to lie his way out of the crimes despite the video evidence".
 Evans was thereafter sentenced to life imprisonment.